Temple Basin

 Temple Basin is a club skifield in Arthur's Pass, in New Zealand's South Island.
 Operated by two clubs, the Temple Basin Ski Club and the Canterbury University Snow Sports Club, the ski area has 3 rope tows, two on-site lodges, two shelters and a ski school and ski shop.
 The tows cover an elevation range of 1326–1753 metres, for a skiable domain of 320 hectares.
-Its natural terrain has been highly recommended by adventure skiers on several occasions.
+The field claim's to have the best big mountain and variety of terrain in New Zealand and has been highly recommended by adventure skiers on several occasions.
+The ski area is accessed on foot via a walking track from the Temple Basin Car Park within Arthers Pass.
+Temple Basin Ski Club operates a motorised goods lift to carry patrons gear and other equipment.